moseskimc/learning-reid/README.md

 There are few steps happening in this script:
 - We instantiate two model classes (inception to detect humans; reid to create embeddings or latent features)
 - For each frame, we generate human detection bounding boxes which are then used to crop the frame
-- Each crop is then further processed to generate feature vector using our reid model
+- Each crop is then further processed to generate a feature vector using our reid model
 - In order to reid a query, we choose a query frame where the first detection is chosen as our query feature
 - Then, all the frames appearing afterwards are considered target features
 - We compute the Euclidean distance of the query feature against the target features and rank by increasing order